A Guide For Attending Parties And Events

 Step One: Prepare

-- Finding out the details, such as whether there will be a bar or if any non-alcoholic beverages will be offered.
+Such as whether there will be a bar.
 If the event is a wedding reception, for instance, there’s a chance you’ll have to go to the bar just to get a water or soda, so it’s a good idea to bring your own drink and avoid that area altogether.

 Step Three: Have Fun!